 How to repurpose a white paper by creating a landing page

-You can see the other parts here:
+You can see the earlier parts here:

 - Part 1 on the original white paper